mikebenton-gw/product-file-type-detection/reactapp/README.md

 # Glasswall File Type Detection Drop

 Simple single page application written in react, which allows users to have a file type detected with the Glasswall d-First Engine.
+This is a user friendly site that allows users to upload one or more files.
+Zip files can be uploaded to have their contents detected.

 ## Try it out
 You can view a live demo over [here](https://glasswall-file-type-detection.azurewebsites.net/)